expenture/Expense/README.md

 These type of service objects written in this app will provide a `mock_mode` module attr.
 While it is set to `true`, no real connections to those backing services will be established, and mock data will be used for return value.
 This is normally used for testing.
 And the mock data written in those modules can also act as documentation.

+#### Account Organizing Service

+`AccountOrganizingService` is a service module that provides two methods for organizing accounts: `clean` and `merge`.

+The `clean` method takes an `Account` instance as the argument, it finds duplication between on-record transactions not-on-record transactions (by the same amount and datetime differences within 25 hours), then links the not-on-record transaction to its on-record transaction, i.e. cleans that account.
+This method can be also used to clean syncing accounts by syncers.

+The `merge` method is used if the user wants to merge transactions from a old account (source account) to a new one (target account).
+It will copy all the old transactions from the source account and place them as not-on-record transactions on the target one, after that, the `clean` method is used to clean the target account.

 ### Synchronizers

 Synchronizers ("Syncers") does the auto expense logging.
 It syncs from real-word expense record _(such as credit card bills, banking websites, receipt emails, etc.)_ to the transaction record in this app.
 They lives under `app/synchronizers` and do their jobs mostly in scheduled background workers.